lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ![functions](./images/19_functions.png)

-In the next section we discuss the 4 types of functions and the implication for the cardinality of the `INNER JOIN` resulting tables.
+In the next section we discuss the 4 types of functions and illustrate the corresponding visual diagram of the `INNER JOIN` resulting tables.

+At this point, you might be asking yourself:

+- What is the number of rows in the resulting table of an `INNER JOIN`?

+The answer is straightforward if one of the two tables has a **referential integrity constraint**.
+In this case the common columns, used to connect each pair of tables, are the **primary** and **foreign** columns of the parent and child table.
+The values in the foreign key column are drawn from the primary key column and, therefore, for each row in the child table there is one and only one matching row in the parent table.
+Consequently, the number of rows in the `INNER JOIN` is exactly equal to the number of** `NOT NULL`**values in the foreign key column of the child table**.
+It follows that the number of rows will correspond to the number of records in the child table if the foreign key column does not contain `NULL` values.

+In the remaining sections of this lesson we discuss a number of examples to explain the various types of relationships in a Relational Database and illustrate the corresponding visual diagram to better understand how an `INNER JOIN` works; and more importantly why a relationship between tables is essential in a Database.

+Lastly, we discuss the case an `INNER JOIN` is performed with not related tables.

-## INNER JOIN CARDINALITY
+## INNER JOIN RELATIONSHIPS

 For the sake of clarity we remind the definition of function between two sets.
 This trivial introduction, (might be boring for somebody :smile:), is essential for understanding the relational model mapping.